lnalborczyk/phd_thesis/docs/04-chap4.md

 # Dissociating facial electromyographic correlates of visual and verbal induced rumination

-Summary of the research...^[This experimental chapter is a submitted manuscript reformatted for the need of this thesis.
+\initial{S}ummary of the research...^[This experimental chapter is a submitted manuscript reformatted for the need of this thesis.
 Pre-registered protocol, preprint, data, as well as reproducible code and figures are available at: [https://osf.io/c9pag/](https://osf.io/c9pag/).]